UdiAzulay/DgusDude/readme.md

 it seems that my version of DWIN OS is NoAck (does not response 0x4F4B for 0x83 commands) so for me, DWIN uploader natural tool fail with timeout error

-**only tested on T5UID device (the only device i own), all other devices implemented based on <a href="http://www.dwin.com.cn/service/en/file/id/13">DWIN website documentation</a> but never tested.
+**tested only on T5UID device (the only one i own), other devices implemented based on <a href="http://www.dwin.com.cn/service/en/file/id/13">DWIN website documentation</a> but never tested. in any case, USE ON YOUR OWN RISK!!!

 This project also contains small script that allow you to upload DWIN_SET folder without SD card  (for supported devices) and an Example DWIN project to show PC CPU and MEM usage on connected DGUS device